-See-through apparel, including clothes with holes or which are sheer will not be worn unless the clothing underneath also meets the dress code.
+See-through apparel, including clothes with holes will not be worn unless the clothing underneath also meets the dress code.

-Common courtesy is not to wear a cap/hat/hood in a building.
+Common courtesy is not to wear a cap/hat in a building.
 Therefore, head coverings of any type are not to be worn at any time during the school day in the classrooms or hallways.